NouraAlgohary/Examination-System/README.md

 ### Exam Generation

 A stored procedure automates the generation of exams within the system.
-This procedure selects random questions from the question bank based on predefined criteria such as course requirements, and student.
-It organizes selected questions into exams and assigns unique identifiers to each exam for tracking and management.
+This procedure selects random questions from the question bank based on predefined criteria such as course and student.
+Each exam consists of 10 multiple-choice questions (MCQs), which are dynamically included in the exam papers.
+The stored procedure organizes the selected questions into exam papers and assigns unique identifiers to each exam for tracking and management.

 ### Exam Answers